Kimberly-Clark Co. (KMB). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $164 is below the $500 target I look for in a stock that has increased dividends as long as KMB has.
-If KMB grows its dividend at 3.7% per year, it will take 6 years to equal a MMA yielding an estimated 20-year average rate of 3.68%.
+The NPV MMA Diff. of the $386 is below the $500 target I look for in a stock that has increased dividends as long as KMB has.
+The stock's current yield of 3.1% exceeds the 2.98% estimated 20-year average MMA rate.

-Conclusion: KMB did not earn any Stars in the Fair Value section, did not earn any Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of zero Star.
-This quantitatively ranks KMB as a 0-Star Avoid stock.
+Conclusion: KMB did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks KMB as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $87.96 before KMB's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 42 years of consecutive dividend increases.
-At that price the stock would yield 3.8%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $100.40 before KMB's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 42 years of consecutive dividend increases.
+At that price the stock would yield 3.4%.

 KMB enjoys stable demand for its household and personal care products.
 General economic conditions in developed markets has not improved significantly over the past several years.
-Slow job growth, high interest rates and tightened credit availability has resulted in a weak consumer staples sector over the past several quarters.
-In addition, KMB with its large international presence remains exposed to unfavorable foreign currency translations.
+The company's large international presence remains exposed to unfavorable foreign currency translations.
 Future sales growth should be helped by expansion in non-traditional categories and emerging markets.

-The company's financials have continued to slip since it was last reviewed.
-At 62% (up from 61%) KMB's Free Cash Flow Payout is slightly above my acceptable level of 60%.
-However, Debt to Total Capital at 54% (down from 60%) is well above the 45% maximum I look for.
+The company's Free Cash Flow Payout at 57% (down from 62%) is slightly below my acceptable level of 60%.
+However, Debt to Total Capital at 59% (up from 54%) is well above the 45% maximum I look for.
 The company's last dividend increase of 3.7% was small compared to the 7.8% average over the previous 4 years.
-In addition, KMB is trading at a 37% premium to my calculated fair value of $79.92, so for now I will wait for a more opportune time before adding to my position.
+In addition, KMB is trading at a 21% premium to my calculated fair value of $89.25, so for now I will wait for a more opportune time before adding to my position.